-Some games aim to twist your mind.
-Replay: VHS Is Not Dead forces you to think on levels that will give your brain quite the workout, but is it worth all the mental energy or should you just pay the late fee?
+Some games aim to twist your mind and Replay: VHS Is Not Dead forces you to think on levels that will give your brain quite the workout.
+But, is it worth all the mental energy or should you just pay the late fee?

 You play each stage by controlling characters to reach their appropriate exits.
 First, you select which one to move then once you've made an inch of progress, you rewind to the beginning and select the next desired character.
 While moving this character, you'll see the original one that you already controlled move exactly as you did prior.
 I know that this sounds complicated so let me give a simple example.
 One stage may involve moving a character to stand on a button thus allowing another one to enter a doorway and stand still so a third character can jump on their head to reach a high platform.
 Keep in mind; you control all of these folks one at a time so you progress through each stage very slowly.
 Considering the stages become unthinkably complex, you may have to control each character a dozen or so times to get the correct sequence of events figured out.
 Obviously, you'll need to have a ton of patience and a passion for handling complex logic puzzles with unequivocal precision to get the most out of this off-the-wall adventure.
 If this describes you then you're in luck because you'll be in for one satisfying puzzle-solving journey that'll push you to your limits.